-

 4) What is your insight - what discovery, orientation, fact, etc. will you base your intervention on?
 A few sentences.

-Again: focus on meaning - think in terms of semiotics
+Again: focus on meaning - think in terms of semiotics.

 This assignment is about understanding and insight.
 What is the key, the starting point you will use (not in this assignment) to develop actual interventions.
 You are not designing or developing concepts at this point.